ghjeong12/pblock/README.md

-#Google Cloud Vision API with Node.js

-This is a example of using the Cloud Vision API with Node.js
+# pblock
+PBlock.
+This is a web program to assist kids building computational thinking having fun with REAL blocks (eg. magnetic blocks).

+## Getting started